-The composition of distributions paid to common stockholders from net investment income and capital gains are determined in accordance with U.S. federal income tax regulations, which may differ from U.S. GAAP.
-Distributions to common stockholders are comprised of net investment income, realized gains or losses and return of capital for either U.S. federal income tax or U.S. GAAP purposes and are intended to be paid monthly.
-Distributions payable to common stockholders are recorded as a liability on ex-dividend date and, unless a common stockholder opts out of the Company's dividend reinvestment plan (the "DRIP"), are automatically reinvested in full shares of the Company as of the payment date, pursuant to the DRIP.
+The composition of distributions paid to common stockholders from net investment income and capital gains are determined in accordance with U.S. federal income tax regulations, which differ from U.S. GAAP.
+Distributions to common stockholders and are comprised of net investment income, realized gains or losses and return of capital for U.S. federal income tax purposes and are intended to be paid monthly.
+Distributions payable to common stockholders are recorded as a liability on ex-dividend date.
+Unless a common stockholder opts out of the Company's dividend reinvestment plan (the "DRIP"), distributions are automatically reinvested in full shares of the Company as of the payment date, pursuant to the DRIP.
 The Company's common stockholders who opt-out of participation in the DRIP (including those common stockholders whose shares are held through a broker who has opted out of participation in the DRIP) generally will receive all distributions in cash.